 Chartered Institute of Public Finance and Accountancy (CIPFA) CIPFA is the professional body of accountants and auditors working in local government and public services.
-Membership of the Institute is by way of examination and entitles members to use the letters CPFA (Chartered Public Finance Accountant) after their names.
+Membership of the Institute is by way of examination and entitles members to use the letters CPFA (Chartered Public Finance Accountant) after the letters CPFA (Chartered Public Finance Accountant) after their names.
 The Institute provides financial and statistical information services and advises central government and other bodies on local government and public finance matters.
 It also publishes accounting requirements and accounting standards, including those relating to the production of statement of accounts.